 - Study in doctoral study programmes is not divided into individual sections of study and does not take place in the credit system.

 - Credits are not assigned to subjects intended only for doctoral students.

 - Registering for courses, examinations, state doctoral examination or dissertation defence via SIS is not possible.

 - Doctoral study programmes are realised in the full-time or part-time (combined) form.
 During the full-time study, the doctoral student fully participates in the work at the supervisoring workplace.
 During his studies, he uses all the social benefits and rights of a full-time CU student.
 In combined study, the doctoral student is usually in a regular employment relationship and is not entitled to the benefits provided by the university to full-time students, such as a scholarship, dormitory accommodation, a discount on meals in the canteen, etc.

 - The student is entitled to a doctoral bursary, if studying in full-time studies for a standard period of study.

 - The doctoral student is a student with all the rights and obligations arising from it.
 The doctoral student studies, works on his research project, publishes, participates in teaching, research projects of his tutor and the entire workplace, meetings, seminars, etc.

-- The study is organised according to an individual study plan (hereinafter referred to as "ISP") under the supervision of a supervisor and possibly also with the participation of an advisor.
+- The study is organised according to an individual study plan (ISP) under the supervision of a supervisor and possibly also with the participation of an advisor.